edhamma/cfitness/main-2.rst

 is all about, as she effortlessly deconstructs each thought and sensation that appears.
 In high equanimity, the mind is unwilling to reach out to any object.
 It doesn't move toward pleasant objects or away from unpleasant objects.
-This is what makes if possible to sit for long periods of time; when pleasant is not favored over unpleasant, there is no particular reason to get up.
+This is what makes it possible to sit for long periods of time; when pleasant is not favored over unpleasant, there is no particular reason to get up.